Our Austrian Loden wool coat and our exceptional yak coat 🏔️🐃

 With a vest and an oxford shirt

-With its timeless shape, this coat blends nicely with vintage influences: an Oxford shirt with a buttoned collar, or a workwear vest.
+With its timeless shape, this coat blends nicely with vintage influences: oxford shirt with button-down collar, or workwear vest.

-A little pair of slightly faded canvas pants, some light sneakers to add texture and relaxation, and off we go!
+A pair of slightly washed canvas pants, lightweight sneakers to add texture and casualness, and off you go!

 With a burgundy sweater